-ProSe direct discovery is used for a UE to discover other UE(s) in proximity over PC5 interface.
+ProSe direct discovery is used for a UE to discover other UE(s) (i.e. normal UE, UE-to-UE Relay UE, UE-to-Network Relay UE) in proximity over PC5 interface.
 The UE can discover other UE(s) with interested or associated application(s) and/or associated group(s) using the ProSe direct discovery procedure.

 Following issues need to be addressed in this key issue: